Top Cyber Security Threats Affecting Go-to-Market Strategies

 To avoid cybercrimes, companies should understand the various threats they face and how to avoid them.

 Bots are a popular tool for many web developers to improve customer experiences.
-But cybercriminals can easily create malicious bots to harm your operations.
+However, cybercriminals can easily create malicious bots to harm your operations.

 Cybercriminals will create a network of bots to overwhelm security systems and disrupt digital operations such as websites, servers, payment systems, etc.